-How do gender, ethnicity, religion, class, sexuality and age impact identity formation?
+How do gender, ethnicity, race, religion, class, sexuality and age impact identity formation?
 How do structures of social power relations shape our globalized and mediatized world?
 What measures can be taken to prevent discrimination and promote emancipation?
 And how can academics, artists, activists, popular culture, and policy-makers respond to these pressing challenges?

 By providing essential gender studies concepts and methodologies – as employed in the humanities – this minor further offers you a critical perspective on social, cultural and power relations within contemporary society.

 The minor aims to:

 - familiarize students with traditions of modern feminist thought, and with pointing out issues that are central to feminist theory

 - train students to practice a new, critical way of looking at cultural practices that contest and reconstruct new and old identities

 - provide students with a map of contemporary feminist approaches to issues of gender, sexuality, ethnicity/race and religious practices in a European context

 - teach students to mobilize gender and intersectionality as key concepts while looking at various cultural practices in the visual and technological field: film, photography, the Internet, mass media, art, contemporary art theory, as well as social performances of memory, citizenship and nationalism

 Knowledge and theoretical skills gained equip students with valuable tools for future professions in – for example yet not limited to – education, campaigning and activism, journalism, NGO’s, policy-making, and the creative & cultural sectors.